tianshengs/Camera_Calibration_MobileLighting2019/README.md

 ## Installation
 ### Dependencies
 This program requires at least [OpenCV3*](http://opencv.org/releases.html).
-Since OpenCV3 release, the ArUco library has become a built-in module within openCV.
+Since OpenCV3 release, the ArUco library has become a built-in module within OpenCV.
 All programs were developed in OpenCV 3.2, but they will work with all recent OpenCV versions.
 More on OpenCV compatibility in the section, **Changes Between OpenCV3.2 and OpenCV3.3**.
 Extensive step-by-step guides about installation can be found on the [OpenCV Tutorials](https://docs.opencv.org/3.2.0/df/d65/tutorial_table_of_content_introduction.html) webpage.